NeoGeographyToolkit/StereoPipeline/docs/tools/corr_eval.rst

 The input disparity can be any of ``D.tif``, ``B.tif``, ``RD.tif``, or ``F.tif``. (:numref:`outputfiles` describes these.)

-The output image has no-data values at pixels where it could not compute the desired metric.

 Several quality metrics are supported.

 - Normalized cross-correlation (NCC).
 For each left aligned image